 Absalom may have sought his life, but David had no fear.
 God had proven Himself faithful and able in the past and David was confident that He would provide again.
 He had found a resting place in the shadow of the wings of the Almighty.

 He was covered by the hand of God and defeat could not invade that fortress!

 Storms will come; winds will blow; life will bring situations that we had rather not face.
-But even then we are secure in the shadow of His wings.
+But even then we are secure.